codebar/tutorials/sql/lesson1/tutorial.md

 select * from table_name;
 ```

-> Jargon - we often refer to a statement that contains "select" as a "db query", or just a "query".
+> Jargon - we often refer to a statement that contains "select" as a "database query", or just a "query".

-When we search for data, the db does not make guesses about where to look.
-We have to tell the db exactly which tables to search.
+When we search for data, the database does not make guesses about where to look.
+We have to tell the database exactly which tables to search.
 We replace "table\_name" by a specific table name.

- The * tells the db to return info on all fields.
+ The * tells the database to return info on all fields.

 > Jargon: the "*" is known as the "wildcard" operator.
 Roughly speaking, to SQL it means "everything".

- Let's understand this better by building some simple queries.
+ Let's understand this better by writing our first query.

 #### View all data in a table